fobrs/MFC/README.md

 One last point, which I don't understand.
 I needed to supply the /ENTRY point to all builds except the Release|Win32 build of the main application linker settings.
 It is set to <b>wWinMainCRTStartup</b> for UNICODE builds.

 # ARM64
 The latest version has an Active X Control added (Circ) to test passing floats and doubles on ARM64.
-Open the Aboutbox and click DATE, then click in the circle.
+Open the Aboutbox and click DATE, then click outside the circle.
 The circ.dll file has to be registered first in an admin console with <b>regsvr32 circ.dll</b>.

-For a successfull compilation for ARM64 the file <b>dispimpl_supporting.h</b> was added.
-The header file is reconstructed. armasm.exe is used to cerate <b>objcall_.obj</> Those files resolve the unknown symbols:
+For a successfull compilation for ARM64 the file <b>dispimpl_supporting.h</b> was reconstructed. <b>armasm.exe</b> is used to create <b>objcall_.obj</> Those files resolve the unknown symbols:
 ```
  UNSUPPORTEDPLAT_PARAMS (_ARM64_PARAMS)
  UnsupportedplatParamsReset